Valencia Pride: History

-The original tree was reportedly grown from a Haden mango seed planted in 1937 on the property of Mrs. Charles Brown in Miami, Florida.
+The original tree was reportedly grown from a Haden mango seed planted in 1937 on the property of Charles Brown in Miami, Florida.
 The tree first fruited in 1941.
 A 2005 pedigree analysis estimated that Haden was indeed the parent of Valencia Pride.
-Valencia Pride fruit was submitted for evaluation by the Florida Mango Forum and propagation was begun by Mr. and Mrs. Andrew Zapiain of Miami.
+Valencia Pride fruit was submitted for evaluation by the Florida Mango Forum and propagation was begun by the Zapiains of Miami.

 Valencia Pride was recognized for its appearance, excellent production and eating qualities.
 Over the decades it was propagated throughout Florida both for home growing and commercial plantings.
 Today, Valencia Pride remains one of the more common nursery stock mangoes and is still grown on a limited commercial basis in Florida.

 It has been selected as a "Curator's Choice" mango by the Fairchild Tropical Botanic Garden's International Mango Festival, most recently in 2009.

 Valencia Pride trees are planted in the collections of the USDA's germplasm repository in Miami, Florida, the University of Florida's Tropical Research and Education Center in Homestead, Florida, and the Miami-Dade Fruit and Spice Park, also in Homestead.

 Valencia Pride is also grown in the Coachella Desert in Mecca California.